Chart Color Schemes

 The Gap is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-The Gap has a high level of cultural diversity, with 43.1% of its population born overseas and 41.6% speaking a language other than English at home.
-Christianity is the predominant religion in The Gap, accounting for 47.8% of its people.
-Notably, the 'Other' religious category comprises 3.5% of The Gap's population, compared to 5.2% across the rest of Northern Territory (NT).
+The Gap has a high cultural diversity, with 43.1% of its population born overseas and 41.6% speaking a language other than English at home.
+Christianity is the main religion in The Gap, making up 47.8% of people there.
+However, the most notable overrepresentation is in the 'Other' category, comprising 3.5% of the population compared to 5.2% across Regional NT.

 Frequently Asked Questions - Diversity